 How Much Do External Auditors Charge in the UAE?

-This type of auditors have no affiliation with an organization.
+This type of auditor has no affiliation with an organization.
 Some of their roles include;

 - Conducting audits according to the regulatory norms

-- Conducting an unbiased opinion and present an independent report on the financial statements of a company
+- Conducting an unbiased opinion and presenting an independent report on the financial statements of a company

 How Much Do Internal Auditors Charge in the UAE?